datanav/docs/technical/zendesk-tripletex.rst

 Zendesk Users to Tripletex Employee
 -----------------------------------
-Before any synchronization can take place, a link between a Zendesk Users and a Tripletex Employee must be established.
+Every Zendesk Users will be synchronized with a Tripletex Employee.

+If a matching Tripletex Employee already exists, the Zendesk Users will be merged with the existing one.
+If no matching Tripletex Employee is found, a new Tripletex Employee will be created.

 A Zendesk Users will merge with a Tripletex Employee if one of the following property combinations match: